Tafa3ul-Group/feedbacksystem/README.md

-# Nuxt Feedback Layer
+# @tafa3ul/feedback-layer

-A Nuxt layer that provides feedback widget components and functionality for collecting user feedback in your Nuxt applications.
+A beautiful Nuxt layer that provides modern feedback widget components with Arabic support, smooth animations, and PocketBase integration for collecting user feedback in your Nuxt applications.

 ## Features